hputnam/BioMin_HIS/Protocols/HIMB2018WetLabInformation.md

 ### Lab Area Information:
 ---------
-- Lights are on a timer, they automatically turn off at 6:00 pm and on at 6:00am.
+- Lights are on a timer, they automatically turn off at 6:00 pm and on at 6:00am. ***Always leave light switches A, B and C ON.***
 - DI water and ice are in the same hallway as Gates Lab, room 116 labeled "Sterilization".
 Follow the instructions on the DI water machine.

 ## Protocols: